bloveless/mockrift/README.md

 What is mockrift.
 Contract testing for developers and CI/CD environments.

+Turn this into a sales pitch.

+---

+Essentially it is a contract testing/mocking framework for systems that require use of external/internal APIs.
+So when you are a developer you can turn on mockrift and put it in proxy mode.
+It will record all the requests you send to it and all the responses that come back from the backend.
+It can then do matching based on method, url, body, and headers and return responses in leu of the backend.

+So as a developer you can build interesting responses that test specific scenarios in your UI and just have mockrift replay those scenarios.

+It can record multiple responses for every request and the developer can just pick the active one and it will serve up the active response over and over again.

+Think of Younique when we had to use postman to insert garbage into the request so we could test errors and stuff like that.
+Well in mockrift you can just record it, share it, and replay it.

+Then there is the CI/CD part.
+You can use those responses and convert them into contracts.
+Mockrift will play requests to your backend and verify that the response matches the contract.
+That part is the headless part.
+You’d run mockrift in your CI/CD environment and tell it to play a scenario.
+It would hit your backend with a suite of requests and verify that every response that comes back exactly matches your contract.
+Other wise the test fails.

+The idea is that you’d be able to commit your contracts as something like a git submodule within both projects (say you are building two apis that communicate) then mockrift can function on both ends to verify the neither project has broken their contract.

+And neither project would ever actually have to talk to each other.

+It is also built as a single docker container with no external dependencies (I.E. MySQL or Mongo), so you can include it super easily.

+You are welcome to run the project using straight go if you’d like.
+Maybe as a zip/binary that can just be run to make it easier... not sure about that one.

+---

 Companion app for testing [Shopping Cart Demo](https://github.com/bloveless/demo-shopping-cart) GraphQL first then REST later.